By Katherine Brind’Amour, PhD

 20+ Natural Ways to Manage Esophagitis Self-Care

 The type of esophagitis treatment you pursue should be tailored to the diagnosis you have.
 For example, avoiding NSAIDs won’t make eosinophilic esophagitis go away.
-Work with your health care provider to come up with a plan for natural treatments for your specific type of esophagitis.
+Work with your health care provider to come up with a plan for natural treatments for your specific type of esophagitis to help boost digestive health and immunity, in some cases.

 - Take small bites of food, chew thoroughly (especially meats and firm vegetables) and drink plenty of water with pills or meals.